lballore/deep-metal-demo/README.md

 For more info about the model, please look at the [GitHub repo](https://github.com/lucone83/deep-metal) or at the [model card on HuggingFace](https://huggingface.co/lucone83/deep-metal).

+This demo application is publicly available at https://www.deepmetal.ai

 ## How to use

 The application is supposed to run inside a **Docker** container, so you must have it installed.